Piano Sonata No. 6 (Mozart)

-Wolfgang Amadeus Mozart's Piano Sonata No. 6 in D major, K..
-284/205b, (1775) is a piano sonata in three movements:
+Wolfgang Amadeus Mozart's Piano Sonata No. 6 in D major, K. 284/205b, is a piano sonata composed in 1775.
+It has three movements:

 A typical performance takes about 20 to 25 minutes.

 This piano sonata is the last of the sonatas that Mozart composed in Munich.
 The piece is subtitled "Dürnitz", as it was written for Baron von Dürnitz, an amateur bassoonist and keyboard-player, who failed to pay for the work.
 The work was written during Mozart's stay in Munich from December 1774 to March 1775 for the production of La finta giardiniera.
 It is the only one of Mozart's six Munich piano sonatas to be published in his lifetime, ten years later.

 The autograph and the first edition of the sonata have numerous inconsistencies.

+Music

-Allegro
+I. Allegro

 A first version of the beginning of the first movement, written on one and a half pages, was abandoned by Mozart.
 On the same page, he started anew to write the final version underneath.
 The thematic material of this opening movement (and to a lesser degree also that of the following movements) is laid out on a more ample, nearly orchestral scale, a departure from the intimacy of the early sonatas.
 The tremolo effect in measures 13-16 and the unison announcements of the first subject read very much like a piano reduction of an orchestral tutti.
 The second subject, a supple melodic line, unaccompanied in its opening bar, incorporates a descending chain of first inversions, a favourite harmonic formula of the baroque and classical periods.
 (There are analogous passages in the subsidiary themes in Gluck's overture Iphigénie en Tauride and the first movements of J. S. Bach's Italian Concerto).
 This functions as a solo passage in contrast to the ensuing tutti entries in m.30.
 The development moves through a circle of minor keys before the recapitulation begins in measure 72.

+II.
 Rondeau en polonaise

 Mozart called the second movement a "Rondeau en Polonaise" (Rondo in the style of a Polonaise), and it is hence a dance.
 The opening four measures form a kind of dialogue (like the theme of the first movement of the preceding G Major Sonata), and Mozart subjects them to felicitous counter-statement, heightened by his meticulous dynamic markings.